top of page

 The image of a panther may raise some questions.
 It's unlikely the artist ever saw the beast in person, which naturally left much room for creative imagination.
 Therefore, the panther's head is more equine than feline, with cute red horns and flames emanating from its mouth, symbolizing a wonderful fragrance.

-According to legend, this flame is not fire at all, but a divine fragrance before which all animals bow.
-In heraldry, this motif is interpreted as the personification of the strength and allure of a ruler, whose power, like a fragrant panther, "attracts" allies and subjects.
+The Physiologus claimed that the panther sleeps for three days after a good meal, and upon awakening, emits a divine fragrance before which all animals bow.
+In heraldry, this motif is interpreted as the personification of the strength and attractiveness of a ruler, whose power, like a fragrant panther, "attracts" allies and subjects.

 Coat of arms of the city of Graz